 The Institute for Research on Women invites all undergraduates to apply for its Fall 2019 non-residential Learning Community titled "Knowing Bodies: Science, Sex, and Gender."
 This discussion-based, 1.5 credit seminar meets once a week (Thursdays, 4:30-6 pm on Douglass Campus) and is a space for open dialogue to explore a variety of topics related to the theme.
 We have dinner together, take part in digital technology and professionalization workshops, attend IRW's Distinguished Lecture Series and field trips, and conduct research on individual topics of choice that will culminate in a final podcast or video (no experience necessary prior to the course).
 Students are encouraged to develop projects on a range of topics related to the theme.

-***IN FALL 2020, THE IRW LEARNING COMMUNITY WILL MEET VIRTUALLY.***
+***IN SPRING 2021, THE IRW LEARNING COMMUNITY WILL MEET VIRTUALLY.***

 - Earn 1.5 course credits